Karura Forest Birding

 - serene groves of secondary and primary indigenous trees.

-Karura forest is also where Professor Wangari Maathai (late leader of the Green Belt Movement and Nobel Peace Prize Laureate) carried out a much publicized campaign for saving the forest from developers who tried to grab large portions of the north of the central section of the forest.
+Karura forest is also where Professor Wangari Maathai (late leader of the Green Belt Movement and Nobel Peace Prize Laureate) carried out a much publicized campaign for saving the forest from developers who had tried to grab large portions of the north of the central section of the forest.
 The forest became a symbol of the fight against land grabbing in Kenya.